-(i) Employees will be entitled to receive a Remote Areas Allowance.
-The rates will be as per the Crown Employees (Office of Environment and Heritage - National Parks and Wildlife Service) Field Officers and Skilled Trades Salaries and Conditions Award or any successor instrument to that Award.
+- (i) Employees will be entitled to receive a Remote Areas Allowance. - (ii) The rates of the allowances will be as per the Crown Employees (Office of Environment and Heritage National Parks and Wildlife Service) Field Officers and Skilled Trades Salaries and Conditions Award 2022 or any successor instrument to that Award.